 Post authored by our Asia Design Team.
-Pictured above, Design Manager Ranju Sharma sketching mockups in our Kathmandu office.
+Pictured above: Director of Delivery, Ranju Sharma, sketching mockups in our Kathmandu office.

 Medic Mobile has equipped over 6,200 Female Community Health Volunteers in Nepal with SMS-based mHealth tools for maternal and child care coordination in partnership with Ministry of Health.
 This feature-phone based intervention was designed to support FCHVs in their work, increase their connection and communication with the health facilities, and ultimately support better coordinated and more consistent care.